Quality Assurance and Learning Framework

-- Feedback from children and families – including from complements and complaints;
+- Feedback from children and families;

 - Data Analysis;

-- External review;
+- External Review;

-3. Collaborative Case File and Thematic Audits
+2.1 Collaborative Case File and Thematic Audits

 - Complete collaborative file audits throughout the year to assess progress in improving practice and identify priorities for learning and development;